The author completed his final year engineering project with the dsPic micro-controllers, gaining extensive insight in these devices.

 MCUs usually range from 60–70 MIPS in the high-end category to 20 MIPS 8-bit AVRs.
 A high MIPS micro-controller is likely to be more expensive then a low-end device so here you have a trade-off between cost and processing speed.

 Micro-controllers have separate memory for storing data and program code.
-Size of both of them can be found from the datasheet.
+The size of both of them can be found from the datasheet.
 You may need a MCU with bigger memory size if your code is substantially large.

 2. Choice of Variables for Optimization in Code Size